noorrbutt/PathedPlay/README.md

 # 🎮 PathedPlay - Interactive Story Generator

-A full-stack choose-your-own-adventure story generator powered by **FREE AI** (Groq).
+A full-stack choose-your-own-adventure story generator powered by Groq.
 Create engaging, branching narratives with multiple paths and endings.

 > **Note:** This project was inspired by [Tech With Tim's Choose-Your-Own-Adventure-AI](https://github.com/techwithtim/Choose-Your-Own-Adventure-AI).
 This version uses Groq (free) instead of OpenAI and includes enhanced features like balanced difficulty and improved story generation.